BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 - Trend: 7 consecutive points trending up or trending down (AKA Rule 5)
 - Shift: 7 or more consecutive points on one side of the average (AKA Rule 4 or Zone C)

-There are actually 8 total signals you can track, but these are the 3 I will highlight.
+There are actually [8 signals](https://www.spcforexcel.com/knowledge/control-chart-basics/control-chart-rules-interpretation/) you can track, but these are the 3 I will highlight.

 # Why I'm Writing This

-I first learned about control charts, a Lean Six Sigma staple, from a [great post](https://dataremixed.com/2011/09/tom-brady-and-control-charts-with-tableau/) from Ben Jones in their [DataRemixed blog](https://dataremixed.com).
+I first learned about control charts from a [great post](https://dataremixed.com/2011/09/tom-brady-and-control-charts-with-tableau/) from Ben Jones in their [DataRemixed blog](https://dataremixed.com).
 In the post he uses Tom Brady's game stats to introduce control charts and how to build them in Tableau.
 If you work in Tableau or just want to see some great data work, I highly recommend this post.

+I've gotten used to building these in Tableau, but my company recently made the switch to Power BI for our analytics platform.
+I have really enjoyed learning it so far, but have struggled with control charts.

-Unfortunately, I found building a similar viz in Power BI to be much more challenging.
-There are some add-ins you can use that people have created.
+There are some add-ins you can use that people have published.
 But most require a license and/or don't have the customization options I am looking for.
 So, I started researching and testing and finally found a way to build what I needed.
 It took a lot of time, so I wanted to share this in case it can help anybody with similar needs.

-So, in honor of Ben's post about Tom Brady, I am building this using the stats of one of my favorite quarterbacks: Hall of Famer Kurt Warner.
+In honor of Ben's post about Tom Brady, I am building this using the stats of one of my favorite quarterbacks: Hall of Famer Kurt Warner.

 # Resources